-Emotionally Focused Couples Therapy (EFT) has provided a map to guide us in creating healing and loving relationships.
-EFT is an approach to couples counselling that works.
+Emotionally Focused Therapy for Couples (EFTC) has provided a map to guide us in creating healing and loving relationships.
+EFTC is an approach to couples counselling that works.

-EFT is a non-blaming approach to overcoming distress in couple relationships.
-It validates each partner’s perspective.
-In understanding each other’s emotional signals, needs and fears, EFT helps couples create secure, loving bonds.
+EFTC is a non-blaming, structured approach to couple therapy, that overcomes distress in couple relationships.
+EFT is usually short term (12-20 sessions).
+The approach validates each partner’s perspective.
+In understanding each other’s emotional signals, needs and fears, EFTC helps couples create secure, loving bonds.

 As you begin to understand and respond to each other’s emotions, the relationship dance begins to change.
 The struggles and conflict get left on the “dance floor” as you move into greater closeness and harmony.

-Therapist complete accredited training in emotionally focused couples therapy with a trainer accredited by the International Centre for Excellence in Emotionally Focused Therapy (www.iceeft.com).
-Therapists can then become members or accredited therapists with ICEEFT and the Australian Centre for Emotionally Focused Couples Therapy (www.aceft.com.au).
+All therapists at landscape of life have completed accredited training in Emotionally Focused Therapy for Couples (EFTC) with a trainer accredited by the International Centre for Excellence in Emotionally Focused Therapy (ICEEFT).
+Therapists can then become members or certified EFT therapists with ICEEFT, the Melbourne Community for Emotionally Focused Therapy (MCEFT) and the Australian Centre for Emotionally Focused Couples Therapy (ACEFT).

 If you wish to schedule an appointment, are curious to know more about courses, coaching, supervision or retreats, then please get in touch.
 We will get back to you as soon as possible.

 Relationships are fundamental to our wellbeing.
 So if you're struggling with relationships in any…

 I woke this morning to the news of Chris Cornell’s death.
 It’s devastating to hear that this…